KarimLeeKarim/world-of-tank/README.md

 * Right
 ```

-2.In order to shoot please press Space on your NoteBook or PC:
+2.In order to shoot please press <b>Space</b> on your NoteBook or PC: